-Whether it’s Christmas or Hanukkah, a wedding or a ‘big’ birthday: a family gathering can be really stressful.
+Whether it’s a festival like Christmas, Hanukkah, or Eid; a wedding or a ‘big’ birthday: a family gathering can be really stressful.
 Especially if you’re a thoughtful sensitive person.
 Here are a few tips to help you get a bit less stressed at family gatherings.

 If you’ve spent your life trying to fit in, do the expected thing, and keep everyone happy, stopping people-pleasing won’t come naturally.
 But to get less stressed at family gatherings, you have to be able to set boundaries and say no sometimes.
 And yes, there’s a risk that others may not like it!

 Here are three things that can help you with saying ‘no’ around family gatherings:

 Remember that you can press ‘pause’ before you give an answer.
 Practise saying ‘Thank you for asking me!
 I’ll have a think about that, and I’ll get back to you tomorrow’.

 You may be tempted to say ‘yes’ because you don’t want to disappoint the person who asked you.
 But stop and think about who else might be affected if you say ‘yes’.
 For example, your partner or child may miss out on spending much-needed quality time with you because you’ve agreed to spend time doing something for your neighbour’s sister-in-law.
 People-pleasers often prioritise the needs and wants of people in their ‘outer circle’, over the needs and wants of those who they love the most, their ‘inner circle’.